BostonSecurityMeetup/meetups/2018/09-September/README.md

-### BSM Meetup for August 2018
+### BSM Meetup for September 2018

-The August BSM was on the 16th.
+The September BSM was on the 20th.
 Thanks everyone for coming!

 | Speaker | Talk |
 | --- | --- |